Median-point approximation and its application for the study of fermionic systems: Introduction

 The outline of the paper is the following.
 We start by presenting a generic formulation of the problem in Sec.
 II.
 Then, we first reproduce the saddle-point approximation results in Sec.
 IIIA, before introducing our approximation scheme in Sec.
 IIIB.
 In Sec.
-IV we show how the system of self-consistent equations derived within this procedure is related to correlation functions.
+IV, we show how the system of self-consistent equations derived within this procedure is related to correlation functions.
 Finally, in Sec.
 V we demonstrate the possibility of describing a superconducting phase transition and derive the corresponding criterion.
-In Sec.
-VI we provide a generalization for the Yang-Mills fields and in Sec.
-VII we apply the results for one-dimensional integrals.
 Our conclusions are presented in Sec.
-VIII.
+VI.